 The Elgin Area Primary Water Supply System services the municipalities of St. Thomas, London, Aylmer, Bayham, Central Elgin, Malahide, Southwold and Dutton Dunwich from a water treatment plant located east of the village of Port Stanley in Central Elgin.
 The plant has a current treatment capacity of 91 million litres per day (20 million Imperial gallons per day) and serves a population of approximately 130,000 people.

 The Lake Huron and Elgin Area water systems each have an Environmental Management System registered to the ISO 14001 international standard.
-Under the Safe Drinking Water Act, the Ontario Ministry of the Environment and Climate Change requires that each drinking water system have an accredited operating authority.
+Under the Safe Drinking Water Act, the Ontario Ministry of the Environment, Conservation and Parks (MECP) requires that each drinking water system have an accredited operating authority.
 In order to be accredited, the operating authority and the drinking water system must establish and maintain a Quality Management System.